cloudevents/spec/cloudevents/primer.md

 There might exist special cases in which it is necessary to create a CloudEvent that contains another CloudEvent.
 Although the specification does not define nesting explicitly, it is possible.
-While the inner event will always be encoded in a [stand-alone event format](spec.md#event-format), the outer event can be either binary or structured mode.
-The `datacontenttype` attribute of the outer event must not be set to `application/cloudevents+json` or any other media type that is used to denote the usage of structured mode.
-A correct example of event nesting would be:
+When doing so, the inner event will always use [structured mode](spec.md#event-format), this is because if the inner event was in binary mode then its metadata could be misinterpretted as metadata for the outer event.
+The outer event can use either binary or structured mode, however, its `datacontenttype` attribute must not be set to `application/cloudevents+json` or any other media type that is used to denote the usage of structured mode.
+This is because it would then be difficult to know if the use of `application/cloudevents+json` is due to the outer event using structured mode or due to the inner event being a CloudEvent.
+One option in this case is to use a value of `application/json` instead, as seen in this
+example:

 ```
 Content-Type: application/json